 Attractions & Fun Rides

 LEGOLAND rides are built for kids.
-Along with fifty fun rides, the park offers interactive shows and brick-tastic attractions inspired by the LEGO® brand and a LEGOLAND water park.
+Along with fifty fun rides, the park offers interactive shows, brick-tastic attractions inspired by the LEGO® brand, and a LEGOLAND water park.
 The activities are divided into three sections based on age:

 Duplo Valley for the kids under 5

 Rides for everyone